Jolted by ex-allies' criminal cases, Trump faces election and legal risks

 Of the two latest developments, Cohen’s plea deal was the more troublesome, said those around Trump.

-“We’ve dubbed him Michael ‘the Rat’ Cohen,” said one source close to the president, who asked not to be identified.
+“A bad day for the home team,” said one source close to the president, who asked not to be identified.

-“A bad day for the home team,” the source said, adding that the legal woes could depress voter turnout and increase Republicans’ risk of losing their 23-seat majority in the House of Representatives in November’s congressional elections.
+The source added that the legal woes could depress voter turnout and increase Republicans’ risk of losing their 23-seat majority in the House of Representatives in November’s congressional elections.
 “This hurts our midterm prospects.”

 A Democratic victory in November would limit Trump’s ability to push through legislation and increase the risk of calls for his impeachment.